dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 Commit changes to feature branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Commit any new files by running the following.
-Perform this step only if this file is newly created and does not yet exist in your repository.
+Run the *'git add'* command only if this file is newly created and does not yet exist in your repository.

   .. code-block:: ini